Danish Design Award Nominee

 What is important about arki_nopoly is that it makes us discuss our living environment, criticize it and see its beauties.
 It enables us to see our living environment as something we can have an influence on, instead of something immutable that we just have to live with.
 But on top of this all, through playing arki_nopoly we can create a database of citizens’ ideas and suggestions for their city, which could largely benefit us in urban development.

 The flexible structure of the game makes it possible to use it in a diverse range of projects.
 The game has been played at schools with kids, at universities with students, at a vulnerable neighborhood with the inhabitants, and in internal workshops for consensus building.
-In order to make the game even more flexible and accessible to a larger audience, in the beginning of 2016 arki_lab decided to digitize arki_nopoly.
-The process was kick-started in June 2016 together with SMART Infrastructure Facility at the University of Wollongong.

 what's in the box?

 Arki_nopoly follows the universally accessible board-game design principles, which is easy for everyone to relate to and grasp quickly.
 The game is centered around an area, which could be as small as a room or as big as a city.
 The aim of the game is to familiarize the players with their surroundings and help them better understand its potentials and challenges.
 All of this is done in a simple way: through a set of questions placed around the board.
 With every new question that is answered, the players acquire more insight into the area.
 After all the questions are answered, the players are asked to look at all the information that they have gathered throughout the game, and come up with design solutions for the area, based on their previous findings.